 The material weakness identified relates to the lack of sufficient financial reporting and accounting personnel with appropriate understanding of U.S. GAAP to design and implement formal period-end financial reporting policies and procedures, to address complex U.S. GAAP technical accounting issues, and to prepare and review our consolidated financial statements and related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC.
-Although we plan to implement measures to address the material weakness, implementation of those measures may not fully remediate the material weakness in a timely manner.
+In addition, an effective review of technical accounting matters was not performed, and comprehensive policies regarding US GAAP financial reporting is yet to be established.
+For example, we had inadvertently reflected in our previously issued consolidated financial statements for the years ended December 31, 2016 and 2017 the carrying values of the Redeemable Convertible